 Examples of irresponsible data collection and use: Obtaining the following data over non-secure SSL (https://) server connections:

 - Username or email in combination with passwords

 - Bank and investment account numbers

-- Other account numbers
+- Checking account numbers

-- Bank transfer numbers
+- Wire transfer numbers

-Google doesn't want users to feel misled by the content promoted in Shopping ads, and that means being upfront, honest and providing them with the information that they need to make informed decisions.
-For this reason, we don't allow the following:
+Google doesn't want users to feel misled by the content promoted in Shopping ads, and that means being upfront, honest, and providing them with the information that they need to make informed decisions.
+For this reason we don’t allow the following:

-- promotions that prompt users to initiate a purchase, download or other commitment without first providing all relevant information and obtaining the user's explicit consent
+- promotions that prompt users to initiate a purchase, download, or other commitment without first providing all relevant information and obtaining the user’s explicit consent

-- promotions that represent you or your products in a way that is not accurate, realistic and truthful
+- promotions that represent you or your products in a way that is not accurate, realistic, and truthful

 The policies below cover content that is sometimes legally or culturally sensitive.
 Online promotion can be a powerful way to reach customers, but in sensitive areas, we also work hard to avoid showing these ads when and where they might be inappropriate.